cloudfour/guides/testing/README.md

 * We encourage using the `screen` object exported by Testing Library because the resulting idioms will be more similar in React and Vanilla JS projects.
 [1](https://testing-library.com/docs/queries/about#screen), [2](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library#not-using-screen).

 ## Favorite Tools
-* Unit testing: Jest + Testing Library
+* Unit/integration testing: Jest + Testing Library
 * E2E testing: Cypress

 ## Resources